California runner sues Nike after breaking leg on 'dream run'

-PORTLAND, Ore.
-(Reuters) - A Los Angeles distance runner who fell and broke her leg on a Nike Inc “dream run” adventure in Iceland has sued the sportswear maker for $1.3 million, claiming the run was unsafe, according to her lawsuit.
+PORTLAND, Ore., Nov 3 (Reuters) - A Los Angeles distance runner who fell and broke her leg on a Nike Inc “dream run” adventure in Iceland has sued the sportswear maker for $1.3 million, claiming the run was unsafe, according to her lawsuit.

 Kate Freeman of Los Angeles filed a lawsuit on Friday in Multnomah County Circuit Court seeking $1.3 million from the Beaverton, Oregon-based company.